opentok/opentok-linux-sdk-samples/Basic-Video-Chat/README.md

 You will need a valid [Vonage Video API](https://tokbox.com/developer/) account to build this app.
 (Note that OpenTok is now the Vonage Video API.)

-## Building and running the sample app

-This application uses [CMake](https://cmake.org).
-Before building the sample application, install it and these other dependencies:

-  - build-essential
-  - cmake
-  - clang
-  - libc++-dev
-  - libc++abi-dev
-  - pkg-config
-  - libasound2
-  - libpulse-dev
-  - libsdl2-dev
+## Setting up your environment

+### OpenTok SDK

+Building this sample application requires having a local installation of the OpenTok Linux SDK.

+#### On Debian-based Linuxes

-The OpenTok Linux SDK for x86_64 (adm64) architecture is available as a Debian package.
-For Debian we support Debian 9 (strech) and 10 (buster).
+The OpenTok Linux SDK for x86_64 is available as a Debian package.
+For Debian we support Debian 9 (Strech) and 10 (Buster).
 We maintain our own Debian repository on packagecloud.
 For Debian 10, follow these steps to install the packages from our repository.